What changes about marketing at this stage

 - First correction

-- Set stage definitions and inspection cadence
+- Set stage definitions and an inspection rhythm

 Hiring pressure